Module Descriptions

 This module is designed to help students understand present educational theory and practice by exploring the historical, social, political and cultural factors that have shaped the development of education, particularly in the South African school context.
 The module will briefly examine educational developments globally and then extensively in South Africa from before the colonial era until after 1994.
 Sociology and its relationship with Education are also addressed.
 Students completing this module will be able to reflect critically on the practice of education in South Africa in order to constantly improve it and adapt it to the needs of students.
 This module will assist students in their roles as interpreter and designer of learning programmes and materials, and as a scholar, researcher and lifelong learner.
 Students will also study the history of Early Childhood education as it is related to the Grade R to Grade 3 context.

-This module aims to provide the student with the knowledge and skills necessary to teach English as a first additional language.
-This will include teaching methodologies and assessments of learners’ listening, speaking, reading, and writing skills.
-The difference between mother tongue and additional language teaching is addressed, and students will be assisted in their roles as subject and phase specialists, learning mediators, assessors and interpreters, and designers of learning programmes and materials.
+The aim of this module is to provide the student with the knowledge and skills necessary to teach English as a first additional language.
+This will include teaching methodologies and assessments of learners’ listening, speaking, reading and writing skills.
+The difference between mother tongue and additional language teaching is addressed, and students will be assisted in their roles as subject and phase specialists, learning mediators, assessors and interpreters and designers of learning programmes and materials.

 The aim of this specialised pedagogical module is to introduce students to effective strategies and methodologies for instructional planning and delivery of learning content.
 This module will cover a broad range of methods and concepts which the student will be able to apply in the classroom viz.: from theory to practice; cooperative learning; whole class instruction; instructional strategies; long- and medium-term planning; overcoming barriers to learning; inclusive classrooms; and multi-level teaching.
 Attention will also be paid to the more informal teaching methodologies in the Grade R context.
 Students completing this module should better know how to teach their subjects and be able to identify learning or social problems among learners.
 This module will assist students in their roles as learning mediators, and interpreters and designers of learning programmes and materials.

-The module is designed to give students an understanding of dominant and alternative learning theories, their educational application to teaching and learning, and how psychological theory informs mainstream and innovative educational processes.
-In this module, students will demonstrate knowledge, understanding, and application of such theories and principles of development, learning, memory, motivation, individual differences in learning needs, and instruction.
+The module is designed to give students an understanding of dominant as well as alternative learning theories and their educational application to teaching and learning, and how psychological theory informs mainstream as well as innovative educational processes.
+In this module students will demonstrate knowledge, understanding, and application of such theories and principles of development, learning, memory, motivation, individual differences in learning needs and instruction.
 Special attention will be given to the influence of social/environmental factors on learning processes.

 The Fundamental Numeracy module provides students with the basic knowledge and understanding of mathematics at the Intermediate Phase.
 Students should be able to demonstrate a fundamental understanding of the numerical concepts dealt with in the curriculum and be functionally competent to teach Mathematics at Intermediate Phase level.
 Specific attention is given to constructivist methodology in the teaching of mathematics content.
 This is a compulsory module if Mathematics is not chosen as a didactic elective.